Who is the real Ghislaine Maxwell: Epstein enabler or pawn?

 “My father was a powerful man — you know, an alpha male, really.
 And when you have that kind of experience, all of us, all of the brothers and sisters have had to somehow deal with that,” Ian Maxwell said.
 “Ghislaine was no exception.
 But clearly to then say, ‘Well, you know, he dies, then she moves along to the next rich man.’
 I just don’t buy that.”

-In sworn testimony for an earlier civil case, Ghislaine Maxwell acknowledged that she had a romantic relationship with Epstein but said she later became his employee, tasked with things like hiring staff for his six homes.
+In sworn testimony for an earlier civil case, Ghislaine Maxwell acknowledged she dated Epstein but said she later became his employee, tasked with things like hiring staff for his six homes.

-But in 2005, Epstein was arrested in Palm Beach, Florida, and accused of hiring multiple underage girls — many students at a local high school — to perform sex acts.
+But in 2005, Epstein was arrested in Palm Beach, Florida, accused of hiring multiple underage girls to perform sex acts.
 He pleaded guilty to a charge of procuring a person under 18 for prostitution and served 13 months in jail.

 Years of civil litigation followed, in which women accused Epstein and Maxwell of sexual abuse.
-Prosecutors in New York revived the case and charged Epstein with sex trafficking in 2019, but he killed himself in jail before he could face trial.
+Prosecutors in New York charged Epstein with sex trafficking in 2019, but he killed himself in jail before trial.

 The indictment against Maxwell is based on accusations from four women who say she recruited them to give Epstein massages that progressed into sexual abuse.
-One was just 14 at the time.
 Maxwell sometimes participated in the sexual encounters and was involved in paying at least one accuser, prosecutors allege.

-Annie Farmer alleges she was 16 when she was tricked into visiting Epstein’s New Mexico ranch under the guise of attending an event for college-bound students.
-But when she arrived, there were no other students.
+Annie Farmer alleges she was 16 when she was tricked into visiting Epstein’s New Mexico ranch under the guise of attending a bogus event for college-bound students.
 She said Maxwell tried to groom her by taking her to the movies and shopping, and giving her an unsolicited massage while the teenager was topless.

 The AP does not identify people who say they were victims of sexual abuse unless they come forward publicly.
-Although she is not identified by name in court documents, Farmer has described her experiences in interviews with ABC and The New York Times.
-When Maxwell — a citizen of the U.S., U.K. and France — sought bail, Farmer asked the judge to deny it, calling her a “psychopath.”
+Although not identified in court documents, Farmer has described her experiences to ABC and The New York Times.
+When Maxwell sought bail, Farmer asked the judge to deny it, calling her a “psychopath.”

-“I do not believe that ... any of the women she exploited will see justice if she is released on bail,” Farmer wrote in a letter to the court.
-“She has lived a life of privilege, abusing her position of power to live beyond the rules.
-Fleeing the country in order to escape once more would fit with her long history of anti-social behavior.”

-Virginia Giuffre, who has filed a related civil lawsuit against Britain’s Prince Andrew but isn't part of the criminal case, has described Maxwell as a “Mary Poppins” figure who made young girls feel comfortable as they were being lured into Epstein's web.

-Giuffre alleges she was 17 when she was flown to London to have sex with Andrew at Maxwell’s house.
-Other encounters with Andrew occurred at Epstein’s homes in Manhattan and the U.S. Virgin Islands, according to her lawsuit.
-Andrew denies the allegations.
+U.S. District Judge Alison J. Nathan repeatedly denied Maxwell bail, leaving her isolated in a small cell equipped with a toilet and a concrete bed.

-Prosecutors say Maxwell went into hiding after Epstein's suicide, moving into a gated New Hampshire home she bought for $1 million — with a husband her lawyers have declined to publicly identify — and wrapping her cellphone in foil to ward off hacking.
+Prosecutors say Maxwell had gone into hiding after Epstein’s suicide, moving into a gated New Hampshire home — with a husband her lawyers have declined to publicly identify — and wrapping her cellphone in foil to ward off hacking.

-Maxwell was just protecting herself from the press, her lawyers said in court papers — a notion U.S. District Judge Alison J. Nathan rejected.

-Nathan repeatedly denied Maxwell bail, deeming the risk of her fleeing too great.
-The judge’s decision has left Maxwell isolated at the Metropolitan Detention Center in Brooklyn, confined to a small cell equipped with a toilet and a concrete bed.
-Ian Maxwell said imprisonment is preventing his sister from receiving a fair trial.

-Ghislaine Maxwell has remained mostly silent about the Epstein allegations over nearly two decades, but in a 2016 deposition in a civil case, she said she learned about the allegations against him “like everybody else, like the rest of the world, when it was announced in the papers.’’
+Maxwell has remained mostly silent about the Epstein allegations, but in a 2016 deposition, she said she learned about the accusations “like everybody else, like the rest of the world, when it was announced in the papers.’’

 She said she never saw Epstein getting massages from anyone under 18 and that no one ever complained to her that Epstein demanded sex.